dabeaz/curio/docs/tutorial.rst

 Python coroutines and the explicit async/await syntax introduced in Python 3.5.
 Its programming model is based on cooperative multitasking and common system programming abstractions such as threads, sockets, files, subprocesses, locks, and queues.
-Under the covers, it is based on a task queuing system, not a callback-based event loop.
+Under the covers, it is based on a task queuing system.
 If you've programmed with threads, curio will feel familiar.

 This tutorial will take you through the basics of creating and managing tasks in curio as well as some useful debugging features.